Kptweedy/Tutorials/docs/index.md

 <br>

 ## Contributing
-If you would like to help with writing these guides head over to [contributing](contributing.md) to find out more information on what needs to be done and how to contribute.
+If you would like to contribute to any of the knowlege hosted here head over to [contributing](contributing.md) to find out more information on how to contribute.

-## Warframe Model Resources Guides
+## Warframe Model Resources Knowledge Base
-This website serves as a trove of all sorts of information and guides surrounding the processes of ripping and setting up assets from Warframe.
+This website serves as a knowledge base of information and guides surrounding the processes of ripping and setting up assets from Warframe.

-## What This Website Contains:
+## What This Knowledge Base Contains:

 <div class="grid cards" markdown>

--   :octicons-book-16:{ .lg .middle } __Tutorials__
+-   :octicons-book-16:{ .lg .middle } __Guides__

     ---

-    Dive into our step-by-step tutorials on how to extract and set up Warframe models in Blender.
+    Dive into our step-by-step Guides on how to export and set up Warframe models in Blender.

     [:octicons-arrow-right-24: Warframe Guides](wf-guides/index.md)